 Site of the former Creepy Nature exhibit, the Elizabeth W. Robinson Exhibit Hall hosts rotating earth science exhibits.
 This hall is currently closed as we create something new and exciting!

 Hall of North American Habitats

 Experiencing the beauty and detail of the Hall of North American Habitats will lead your imagination to the wonders of our ocean floors, the Everglades, the Sonoran Desert, and the mighty Alaskan tundra.
 Children and adults alike will leave with an appreciation for the majesty and diversity of life in our North American homeland.

 Hall of North American Wildlife

-Get toe to claw, nose to gill, finger to stinger and eye to shank with wildlife at its finest!
-These dioramas give you true perspective on the size and scope of North America’s bears, bison, moose and elk along with its other mammals, birds, insects, reptiles, and amphibians.
+Get toe to claw, nose to gill, finger to stinger, and eye to shank with wildlife at its finest!
+These dioramas give you a true perspective on the size and scope of North America’s bears, bison, moose, and elk along with other mammals, birds, insects, reptiles, and amphibians.

 Hall of North Carolina Natural History

 Have you ever seen a harbor seal, a teal, a heron, an egret, or a coot?
 Artistically crafted dioramas depict the inhabitants and terrain of the North Carolina coastline, coastal plains, hills, Piedmont, and mountain regions in their incredible diversity.